tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Improved the message sending efficiency.

 ## 4.3.145 @2019.05.31
-**iOS platform**
+**iOS**
 - Fixed the issue where the same message was received after switching to another account.
-- Fixed crashes caused by getting C2C roaming messages after the ticket expired.
+- Fixed crashes caused by getting one-to-one roaming messages after the ticket expired.
 - Fixed the issue where new chat room members could not see the chat history.
 - Fixed FindMsg crashes.
 - Optimized group message synchronization.
 - Fixed occasional getReciveMessageOpt errors.

-**Android platform**
+**Android**
 - Fixed the issue where the same message was received after switching to another account.
-- Fixed crashes caused by getting C2C roaming messages after the ticket expired.
+- Fixed crashes caused by getting one-to-one roaming messages after the ticket expired.
 - Fixed the issue where new chat room members could not see the chat history.
 - Fixed the issue where the same message listener was added repeatedly.
 - Fixed FindMsg crashes.
 - Optimized group message synchronization.

-**Windows platform**
+**Windows**
 - Fixed the issue where the same message was received after switching to another account.
-- Fixed crashes caused by getting C2C roaming messages after the ticket expired.
+- Fixed crashes caused by getting one-to-one roaming messages after the ticket expired.
 - Fixed the issue where new chat room members could not see the chat history.
 - Optimized group message synchronization.

 ## 4.3.135 @2019.05.24

-**iOS platform**
+**iOS**

 - Added the `checkFriends` API to verify friends.
 - Added the `queryGroupInfo` API to get local data.